Dozierende: Peer Tutor:in des Schreibzentrums

 Paper and something to write with, and a draft of a current writing project.

 All students from the 2nd semester can register for this workshop, or new MA or PhD students.
 (This workshop was designed for students who have some experience writing in academic English.)
 Prerequisites for participation are the presence during the entire duration of the workshop and active participation.
-The workshops of the writing center can be used for the optional modules of some subjects.
+The workshops of the writing center can be used for the optional modules of many subjects.
 You will receive a proof of participation from us; the credit would be distributed by the department.

 Nutze bitte das